Who died and put you in charge of this family, anyway? Charlie:

 - Ralph Werec in Soukou No Strain was promoted to parent of his much younger sister Sara after the death of their parents, James and Annie.
 This fostered an enormous sense of Big Brother Worship in her, which makes it even more painful when he leaves to join the army and comes back as an Omnicidal Maniac.

 - Sara herself plays a similar role to Emily.

-- And then there's Ed in the first place.
-He's as much of a father to Al as he is an older brother.
+- In Fullmetal Alchemist, Ed is as much of a father to Al as he is an older brother.